How willing is Cubs ownership to back aggressive play for Manny Machado?

 Maybe the fix the Cubs need for their struggling lineup is as simple as these two words:

-Manny.
-Machado.
+Manny Machado.

-A lot of dominos would need to fall in just the right directions for Baltimore’s superstar shortstop to wind up with the Cubs before the trading deadline.
+A lot of dominoes would need to fall in the right directions for the Orioles’ superstar shortstop to wind up with the Cubs before the trade deadline.

-But after checking in on his availability over the winter, the Cubs expect to talk to the Orioles again about Machado when the worst team in the American League inevitably makes the pending free agent available again in the coming weeks, insiders say.
+But after checking in on his availability during the winter, the Cubs expect to talk to the Orioles about Machado again when the worst team in the American League inevitably makes the pending free agent available in the coming weeks, insiders say.

-They know they won’t be able to count on the Marlins showing up every week to boost the hitting like they did Monday night.

-And perhaps just as important, ownership seems on board with the front office getting aggressive, especially within a competitive window of opportunity that might have less than four years remaining.
+Perhaps just as important, Cubs ownership seems to be on board with the front office getting aggressive, especially in a competitive window of opportunity that might have less than four years left.

+Sick and mired: Cubs put struggling Yu Darvish on 10-day DL with flu

+Metrics show Tyler Chatwood not pitching as well as numbers might indicate

-When asked how aggressive ownership should be in such a pursuit, Cubs chairman Tom Ricketts suggested the family will be as aggressive as team president Theo Epstein and general manager Jed Hoyer want to be.
+When asked how aggressive ownership should be in such a pursuit, Cubs chairman Tom Ricketts suggested the family will be as aggressive as president Theo Epstein and general manager Jed Hoyer want to be.

-“We leave all the baseball decisions up to the baseball guys,” Ricketts told the Sun-Times during a few days ago.
-“To the extent there’s a window where they want to sign more guys, or not sign more guys, that’s their decision.”
+‘‘We leave all the baseball decisions up to the baseball guys,’’ Ricketts told the Sun-Times a few days ago. ‘‘To the extent there’s a window where they want to sign more guys or not sign more guys, that’s their decision.’’

-That could be critical considering the size of the check Ricketts might be asked to write if the Cubs were successful in acquiring Machado – and, in turn, extending him on a long-term deal.
+That might be critical, considering the size of the check Ricketts might be asked to write if the Cubs are successful in acquiring Machado and, in turn, extending him on a long-term deal.

-Some estimate a $300 million price tag on an eight-year free agent deal for the three-time All-Star, who turns 26 in July and ranks among the top five in the American League in batting, on-base percentage and slugging.
+Some estimate an eight-year, $300 million price tag on a free-agent deal for Machado, a three-time All-Star who turns 26 in July and ranks among the top five in the AL in batting average, on-base percentage and slugging percentage.

-“That would be special,” said Cubs center fielder Albert Almora Jr., who’s eager to do anything he can to help facilitate a deal between the Cubs and the childhood friend he considers family.
-“It’s something we’ve always talked about growing up.
+‘‘That would be special,’’ said center fielder Albert Almora Jr., who’s eager to do anything he can to facilitate a deal between the Cubs and the childhood friend he considers family. ‘‘It’s something we’ve always talked about growing up.
 We were always so confident.
-We always said, man, we’ve got to try to play together in our [big-league] careers one day.
+We always said, ‘Man, we’ve got to try to play together in our [big-league] careers one day.’

-“I’ll have to start sweet-talking Theo a little bit and see what we can do.”
+‘‘I’ll have to start sweet-talking Theo a little bit and see what we can do.’’

-Machado has made it clear that he plans to test free agency at the end of the season regardless of where the Orioles trade him.
-But the Almora relationship might provide the Cubs an edge in keeping that from happening.
+Machado has made it clear he plans to test free agency at the end of the season, regardless of where the Orioles trade him.
+But his relationship with Almora might give the Cubs an edge in keeping that from happening.

-Of course, they’d still have to acquire him in the first place in a crowded field of likely pursuers – such as the Dodgers – with strong need and deeper player capital to offer.
+Of course, they still would have to acquire him among a crowded field of likely pursuers, such as the Dodgers, with strong need and deeper player capital to offer.

 The Cubs don’t have the level of prospects they did when they outbid the field for Aroldis Chapman in 2016 or Jose Quintana last year.